Milton Keynes and North Bucks

 • Buckingham

-The Clubhouse has a bar and a restaurant for members to drink and eat after a round of golf and there is a large balcony with tables and seating overlooking the golf course.
+The Clubhouse has a bar and a restaurant for members to drink and eat after a round of golf (or at any time).
+It has a large balcony with tables and seating overlooking the golf course.
+The bar has three handpumps, but real ale is not always available, so check.
 The Clubhouse takes private bookings such as birthdays, anniversaries and discos and there is a smaller room for private meals or business meetings.

 • Grand Junction 13 High Street Buckingham MK18 1NT Telephone(01280) 731680